Fun outdoor activities with trusted mentors and supportive peers.

 Yes!
 Students who register for this course will earn 0.5 PE credits per semester.
-To earn credit, students must attend at least seven of the ten adventures offered during the semester.
+To earn credit, students must attend at least seven of the ten adventures offered during each semester.

 Students will not need to pay fees for any adventure required to pass the course.
 A small number of optional adventures (for example, a ski trip) may require fees for participation.